bentoml/BentoML/README.md

 - [Maximize your GPU](https://docs.bentoml.org/en/latest/guides/gpu.html) and multi-core CPU utilization with automatic provisioning

 🚀 Deploy anywhere in a **DevOps-friendly** way
-- Streamlines production deployment workflow via:
+- Streamline production deployment workflow via:
     - [☁️ BentoML Cloud](https://bentoml.com/) - the fastest way to deploy your bento, simple and at scale
     - [🦄️ Yatai](https://github.com/bentoml/yatai): Model Deployment at scale on Kubernetes
     - [🚀 bentoctl](https://github.com/bentoml/bentoctl): Fast model deployment on AWS SageMaker, Lambda, ECS, GCP, Azure, and more!
 - Run offline batch inference jobs with Spark or Dask
-- Built-in support for Prometheus metrics and OpenTelemetry tracing
+- Built-in support for Prometheus metrics and OpenTelemetry
 - Flexible APIs for advanced CI/CD workflows